vijayponnusamy1990/redis-rag/README.md

    - Start Redis on port 6379
    - Start Ollama on port 11434 and pull `llama2` and `nomic-embed-text` models
    - Start the FastAPI app on port 8080

+---

+## Project Structure & Key Files

+### ingest_confluence.py
+- Ingests Confluence Cloud pages using your API credentials.
+- Converts HTML content to plain text, chunks it, embeds it (Ollama/OpenAI), and stores results in Redis.
+- Triggered via the `/ingest/confluence` API endpoint or by running the script directly.

+### ingest_pdf.py
+- Ingests PDF documents from a configured folder.
+- Extracts text from PDFs, chunks, embeds (Ollama/Azure OpenAI), and stores in Redis.
+- Triggered via the `/ingest/pdf` API endpoint or by running the script directly.

+### rag_query_llm_cache.py
+- Contains logic for querying the Redis vector database and generating answers using LLMs.
+- Used by the `/rag` endpoint to perform retrieval-augmented generation based on user queries.

+---

 ## Sample Requests